bisq-network/bisq/doc/DEV_SETUP.md

 echo $1 | nc -w 1 127.0.0.1 5123
 ```

 It defines the ports where a new block event gets forwarded.
 Bisq will listen on that port and each Bisq node need to use a different port.
-You can add or remove port from the list inside the file if needed.
+You can add or remove ports from the list inside the file if needed.

 ### Local Bisq P2P network

-For the local P2P network we prefer to use `localhost` not the Tor network as it is much faster.
+For the local P2P network we prefer to use `localhost`, not the Tor network as it is much faster.
 But if needed you can combine any of the following combinations of Bitcoin network mode and P2P network mode:
 - localhost + regtest
 - localhost + testnet
 - localhost + mainnet